 Patients with GPs in Hampshire are able to call us for support.
 However, after 5pm they are able to contact the Hospice to talk to the ward staff but are advised to contact 111 for assistance if the call is urgent.

 Our new Hospice building is in Bosham, near Chichester.
 We moved into our new building in 2019, and have fantastic new facilities including a 14 bed inpatient ward, which has been furnished to a high standard with specialist equipment to aid your comfort and support independence.
+You can now get a virtual tour of our new Hospice by clicking here.

 Anyone in my situation who has the opportunity to use St Wilfrid’s Hospice should do so.
 It is nothing like people’s preconceived ideas.
 You will be surrounded by people who show genuine love and support.”Kathy